LSSTDESC/firecrown/Making_a_new_release.md

     3. Commit and push changes.
     4. If you make an error, make sure you update the build number.

-18. Immediately change the version (in all the places listed above) to the next development version.
+17. Immediately change the version in `firecrown/version.py` to the next development version, then run `python tutorial/update_quarto_version.py` to update the tutorial.
     If the release just made is x.y.z, the new development version should be x.y.(z+1)a0 (where 'a0' indicates alpha/development status).
     For example: if you just released 1.8.3, change to 1.8.4a0.